 - Provide Quality Doctor of Ministry Education

-- Implement Effective Administrative Processes in the DMin Program
+- Strengthen Effective Administrative Processes in the DMin Program

 - Respond to the Global Vision of the Church for Doctor of Ministry Education